- an analysis of the global society by Johan Lem |

 Looking at the overall situation for young people, a picture emerges which shows that more demends are placed on them than before.
 On the other hand, the parents and society have not given them the strength to face all this.
 On the contrary, many parents do not have the ability to give them a safe and harmonious childhood and youth.
 Therefore so many children experience lack of love and care with the consequence that they get problems later in their lives.

-"Unfortunately, our culture offers little that could help
+"Unfortunately, our culture offers

 these people to understand themselves, that they might